HenrikBengtsson/globals/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
+*   checking installed package size ...
 NOTE
     ```
       installed size is  6.1Mb
       sub-directories of 1Mb or more: